A Stronger Economy for All

 I’ve worked hard to improve access to treatment and reduce the number of prescriptions doctors write for opioids.
 My record on this issue shows that I prioritize solutions over partisanship.
 We have a long way to go, and you can count on me to learn everything I can about what’s worked to tamp down the opioid wildfire, and what we can do to bring relief to Vermont families and communities.

 Corey was born and raised in St. Albans.
 A 2008 graduate from BFA, Corey earned a degree in Economics and Government from St. Lawrence University in Canton, NY.
 He began his career working in Municipal Finance in New York City.
 Upon returning to Vermont, he was a Business and Process Improvement Analyst at the University of Vermont Medial Center.
-He now leads the Commercial Insurance team for the St. Albans Office of Hickok & Boardman Insurance.
+He lead the Commercial Insurance team for the St. Albans Office of Hickok & Boardman Insurance for five years and now is the Director of Operations for the Town of St. Albans.

 Corey has been a youth football and hockey coach.
-He is Treasurer of the St. Albans Amateur Skating Association.
-He also serves on the Board of Directors for the Samaritan House in St. Albans and the Franklin County Home Health Agency.
+He has served on the boards of directors for the St. Albans Amateur Skating Association and the Samaritan House.
+He currently serves of the Boards of Directors for Franklin County Home Health Agency and Northwestern Medical Center.

 In September of 2017, Corey married his high school sweetheart Samantha.
 Samantha is a Registered Nurse for Northwestern Medical Center.
-They reside on Potter Ave in St. Albans Town with their son William (Liam) and their Golden Retriever Charlie.
+They resides in St. Albans Town with their son William (Liam) and their Golden Retriever Charlie.